akauppi/GroundLevel-firebase-es/ci/README.md

 For passed tests, the test-level CI jobs write a token to the build project's Cloud Storage.
 The CD jobs can then check this, to know whether a certain code base has (at any earlier time) passed tests.
 This means deployment doesn't need to re-run tests, but has confidence that the code can be deployed.

->Note: The `/dc/` folder is not involved in CI.
-It's only used for development.
-CI gets the Firebase Emulators and CLI from a pre-built Docker image, to save time.
+>Note: The `/dc/` folder is not directly used in CI.
+The Firebase emulator within it is prebuilt and pushed into the `ci-builder` project, which saves time.

 ### Suggested GCP projects layout